 - Hat: An old baseball hat or wool hat is excellent for keeping your head warm, dry, or out of the blazing sun.

-- Gloves: A pair of work gloves will keep you warm but also make changing a tire less painful for your hands.
+- Gloves: A pair of work gloves will keep you warm and make changing a tire less painful for your hands.

 Pencil and Paper

 A pencil and paper are good to keep in your glove box or center console.
-You can use them if you get into an accident and need to record insurance information.
+You can use them if you have an accident and need to record insurance information.
 If someone has injuries, you can keep track of information to share with paramedics.
-You can jot down a shopping list, transcribe driving directions, the list of uses is infinite.
+You can jot down a shopping list or transcribe driving directions; the list of uses is infinite.

-While any writing implement can work, a pencil is best because you don’t have to worry about it running out of ink.
-When your pencil gets dull, you can simply sharpen it with the knife on your multitool, or purchase a small pencil sharpener.
+While any writing implements can work, a pencil is best because you don’t have to worry about running out of ink.
+When your pencil gets dull, you can sharpen it with the knife on your multitool or purchase a small pencil sharpener.
 You can also keep a mechanical pencil with extra lead on hand.

-*Note: Remember to increase the amount of emergency food and water you have with these types of kits.
+*Note: Remember to increase your emergency food and water with these kits.

 If you take a wrong turn on a forest road and find that you no longer have cell service, a hand-held GPS can help you find your way home.
 Be sure to bring spare batteries too.

 For those mornings when you wake to find your battery dead from leaving the lights on all night, a battery jump starter will be your savior.
 One such as the TOPVISION 2200A Peak Power Pack can jumpstart a 12V vehicle like magic.

 If you are unfortunate to be trapped in your vehicle, an escape device such as Lifehammer can cut your seatbelt and break a window.
 Having your escape device neatly tucked away in the trunk with your emergency kit won’t be much use when you need it, however.
 This tool should be kept in the driver-side door, center console, or at the furthest away, the glove box.